Past year are figures in old glass

 blurred inscapes into today.

-Richard O. Moore, now 91, is a poet, filmmaker, and seminal figure in public radio and television.
+Richard O. Moore, now 92, is a poet, filmmaker, and seminal figure in public radio and television.
 Moore belonged to the San Francisco Renaissance literary circle of Kenneth Rexroth in the 1940s and 1950s, a precursor of the Beat poetry movement.
-"By the Lake" was published in his second collection, Writing the Silences.
+"By the Lake" was published in his collection, Writing the Silences, his second book.